Netflix/metaflow/docs/datastore.md

  - storing artifacts (functions like `save_artifacts`, `persist` help with this)
- - storing other metadata about the task execution; this can include logs, general information about the task, user-level metadata and any other information the user wishes the persist about the task.
+ - storing other metadata about the task execution; this can include logs, general information about the task, user-level metadata and any other information the user wishes to persist about the task.
 Functions for this include `save_logs` and `save_metadata`.
 Internally, functions like `done` will also store information about the task.